christianpflugradt/virtuallet/README.md

 Since I pay for most of my personal expenses online I figured a tiny tool to manage my pocket money was in order.

 Virtuallet should hopefully be self explanatory.
-You will get a quick help right when you start it and can get more details by entering '?' (a question mark) and then enter.
+You will get a quick help right when you start it and can get more details by pressing the '?' key (question mark) and then enter.
 From the menu everything is accessed by pressing one key and then enter and Virtuallet will ask for further input when necessary, for example to enter a description and an amount when you want to add an expense.